intercontinental-academia/intercontinental-academia.github.io/content/Blog/Mike Livermore.md

 images: []

 ---
 **Artificial intelligence** might seem rather unrelated to **law and legal institutions**.
 However, this is definitely not the case!
-The **intersection** of the two in precisely what interests [Mike](/fellows#livermore "Mike Livermore").
-So, how can law be adapted by AI research?
+The **intersection** of the two is precisely what interests [Mike](/fellows#livermore "Mike Livermore").
+So, how can the law be adapted by AI research?
 Have a look at his video!

 Quite fascinatingly, Mike's project for ICA4 explores **how data-driven artificial intelligence techniques can be used to construct models of legal and moral reasoning that can address important outstanding questions in systems design**.